akhilkm02/spring-boot/ReadMe.md

 5. Click on the arrow right top corner (Active cloud shell) to get console

-6. Run "gcloud container clusters delete hello-cluster  --zone=asia-northeast1-a" in the console
+6. Run "gcloud container clusters create hello-cluster --num-nodes=2 --zone=asia-northeast1-a" in the console

 7. Run "gcloud container clusters get-credentials hello-cluster --zone asia-northeast1-a --project pdp-ui-service" in the console